folkehelseinstituttet/Fhi.MoBa/About.md

 3) For twins and triplets, the mother fills out one questionnaire for each child after birth (questionnaire 6 months, 18 months, 3 years, 5 years, 7 years and 8 years etc.).
 The mothers are told to fill in the section “About yourself” for the first child only.
 MoBa have not duplicated this information to the other sibling(s).
 Therefore these variables are usually missing for one of the twins or two of the triplets.

 ### How do I calculate response time for questionnaire on paper in MoBa?
 Each file includes variables for age of child (in days) when the questionnaire was sent out, filled out and returned.
 These variables are called ALDERUTSENDT_Sx, ALDERUTFYLT_Sx and ALDERRETUR_Sx, and can be used to calculate response time.
+Information and syntax on how to calculate response time in MoBa can be found [here](Response%20time.md).

-For the questionnaires filled out before birth these variables corresponds to number of days before the child is born.
+Note, for the questionnaires filled out before birth these variables corresponds to number of days before the child is born.
 When generating variables for response time for these questionnaires, the questionnaire has to be merged with the file from the Medical Birth Registry of Norway (MBRN) in order to get information on gestational age in days.

-Information and syntax on how to calculate response time in MoBa can be found [here](Response%20time.md).

 ## Contact
 If you have questions or comments regarding any of the contents at the MoBa MediaWiki, please contact: MorBarnData@fhi.no